MS Excel: Test a string for an alphanumeric value

 The AlphaNumeric function will return TRUE if all of the values in the string are alphanumeric.
 Otherwise, it will return FALSE.

-Based on the Excel spreadsheet above, you can use the AlphaNumeric function as follows:
+Based on the Excel spreadsheet above, the following AlphaNumeric examples would return: